top of page

 This is because you have experience, are very confident and sure of yourself.
 The reality of how you are perceived in the workplace though is dire.
 People are generally mean and disrespectful to aging workers.
 I saw this at a place I worked once.
 The CEO actually said in a senior management meeting.
 "There are too many old people working here."
 I was floored and counted myself as one of those "old people."

-It is during my fifties when I reworked my network and connections.
-Kind of like a hurricanes eye wall replacement cycle.
+It is during my fifties that I reworked my network and connections.
+Kind of like a hurricane's eye wall replacement cycle.
 I have done this (meaning I have dropped some and added others).
 Like a storm, I am certain my network is stronger now after making the changes.
-I highly recommend you constantly reassess the value you are receiving from the people you surrounded yourself with.
+I highly recommend you constantly reassess the value you are receiving from the people you surround yourself with.
 This is important in your fifties, as your network will catapult you through your career in your sixties.
 See my article The Core of Your Network and Why it's Important.

 I believe I am at my absolute best right now.